JuliaAI/MLJ.jl/REGISTRY.md

-- In a clone of the master branch of MLJ, change to the `/src/registry/` directory and, in Julia, activate the environment specified by the Project.toml there.
+- In a clone of the master branch of MLJ, change to the `/src/registry/` directory and, in Julia, activate the environment specified by the Project.toml there, after checking the [compat] conditions thre are up to date.

 - Add `GreatNewPackage` to the environment.